ryanhornberger/ryanhornberger.github.io/src/_posts/2014-07-16-why-we-chose-charity-water.md

 100% of public donations all go to water projects
 -----------------------------------------

 Public donations go into the second account and 100% of every dollar that goes in that account is tracked and managed to ensure it's used directly in a water project.
 Charity:Water even gives every donor a report of where their money went.
 These reports also include GPS and photo data of the project site.
-[Learn More...](http://www.charitywater.org/100percent/)
+[Take a look at the projects they've already completed...](http://www.charitywater.org/projects/completed-projects/)

 Financial statements are public and audited
 -------------------------------------------

 When that's not enough you can always browse to the company website and review their yearly reports of cash flow including all of their operational costs.
 Want more?
-KPMG recently audited their financial statements and found that indeed, 100% of public donations did in fact go right where they were meant to.
+KPMG recently audited their financial statements and found that indeed, it is their opinion that 100% of public donations did in fact go right where they were meant to.

 * [Financial Report](http://www.charitywater.org/annual-report/12/#financials)
 * [KPMG Audit Opinion](http://www.charitywater.org/about/charitywater_auditopinion_2013b.pdf)